Meisaka/WaveAsm/README.md

 Standard Syntax
 ----
 WaveAsm uses a flexible assembly syntax, each line may be blank, a comment, just a label, or full line.
-A label must appear first on a line, before instructions or macros, a line may contain just a label.
+A label must appear before instructions or macros, a line may contain just a label.
-A label may be declared with a colon ":" before or after it.
+A label may be declared with an optional colon ":" before or after it.
 Instructions come after label (if any).
 Arguments optionally follow the instruction, and are seperated with commas "," or other puctuation depending on the instruction set.
 The exact format of arguments is instruction set specific and defined in the ISF.